 - Once the project idea has been formulated and a faculty member is on board to serve as the adviser, the student writes a project proposal and submits the Online Independent Research Proposal Form located in the Babson Portal.

 - If the student is using the research project toward his/her Global Management Concentration, he/she must note it in the project application.

-- If the proposal is approved by the faculty adviser, division chair, and Graduate Programs the student is notified of final approval via e-mail.
+- If the proposal is approved by the faculty adviser, division chair, and Graduate Academic Services the student is notified of final approval via e-mail.
 An e-mail also is sent to the Registrar’s Office, Student Financial Services, the faculty adviser, and the division chair.

-- Student must pay for the credits of the project within two weeks of receipt of the confirmation e-mail from Graduate Programs.
+- Student must pay for the credits of the project within two weeks of receipt of the confirmation e-mail from Graduate Academic Services.